akagr/stripe-jspm/README.md

 # stripe-jspm

 This is a simple wrapper over [stripe.js](https://stripe.com/docs/stripe.js) to allow installation and importing it in apps using jspm.
 Currently it exposes a global called Stripe which is not very jspm-ish.
 However that's coming from stripe.js.
-I plan to make it into a full es6-module.

 It can be installed as: